 About the Instructor

-Noe Venable is a singer-songwriter and music educator with six critically-acclaimed albums to her name.
+Noe Venable is a singer-songwriter and music educator with twelve albums to her name.
 In her twenties, she toured the country, opening for many well-known artists, including Ani DiFranco.
 In recent years, she has devoted herself to her other life’s passion, teaching.
 In 2010, Noe established the music program at the Brooklyn Waldorf School, where she taught music to grades 1 – 6.
 In San Francisco, she leads the parent-child program at Golden Bridges School.
 She also leads Mothersong Chorus, a San Francisco women’s world music choir.
-Long interested in the intersection between music and spirituality, Noe holds a masters degree in comparative religion and education from Harvard Divinity School, and a Waldorf teaching certificate from Antioch, New England.
+Noe holds a masters degree in comparative religion and education from Harvard Divinity School, and a Waldorf teaching certificate from Antioch, New England.
 Motherhood, however, has been her greatest teacher.
 Noe’s son, Ember, was born in 2012.
 Her daughter, Peregrine, was born in 2015.